Introduction | History of Moral Relativism | Criticisms of Moral Relativism | Types of Moral Relativism

 - Descriptive Moral Relativism is based on the empirically proven, deep and widespread moral disagreements across different societies.
 However, it accepts the existence of fundamental disagreements about the right course of action, even when the same facts obtain and the same consequences seem likely to arise.
 Several leading Existentialists could be called Descriptive Moral Relativists.

-- Meta-Ethical Moral Relativism holds that the truth or falsity of moral judgements is not absolute or universal, but is relative to the traditions, convictions or practices of a particular group or society.
+- Meta-Ethical Moral Relativism holds that the truth or falsity of moral judgments is not absolute or universal, but is relative to the traditions, convictions or practices of a particular group or society.
 It also holds that many fundamental moral disagreements cannot be rationally resolved (it differs in this way from Descriptive Moral Relativism), and so moral judgments lack the authority or normative force often claimed for them.